RaveenaRathnam/Travel_Blog_CA3/README.md

 ## Laravel Travel Blog

-This is a simple blog website built with Laravel.
+This is a simple travel blog website built with Laravel.

 •	Authors: Raveena Rathnam Kuppala and Kosy Stephanie Ike-Ogoke <br>